 Every single day, there are over 3 million American business travelers heading out on the road to get work done (even on family vacations sometimes), and for good reason: studies have shown that a dollar invested in business travel can generate $9.50 in revenue and $2.90 in profit.

-Staying connected and productive during these trips is a key factor in generating profits, and one of the ways to maintain a critical link with the home office is with the computer you carry with you.
+Staying connected and productive during these trips is a key factor in generating profits.
+One of the ways to maintain a critical link with the home office is with the computer you carry with you.

 Here are some great laptops for business travelers that can turn anywhere you are at – your hotel room, the train station, or your airplane seat – into a mobile office.